What We Are

 What We Do

-The GSA administers a budget of over $1M, including $689K in grants, awards, and bursaries, is a founding member of the Campus Food Bank, and has negotiated for a number of services on behalf of graduate students including the GSA Health and Dental Plan, group rate home and auto insurance through TDIMM, and the U-Pass.
+The GSA administers a budget of over $1M, including $800,000 in grants, bursaries, and awards is a founding member of the Campus Food Bank, and has negotiated for a number of services on behalf of graduate students including the GSA Health and Dental Plan, group rate home and auto insurance through TDIMM, and the U-Pass.
 The GSA also subsidizes additional services through the Career Centre and Writing Resources for graduate students.

-Another of the GSA’s key responsibilities is to act with “exclusive authority” in representing graduate students in negotiating a Collective Agreement for academically employed graduate students.
-(See PSLA, Section 96(1)).
+Under Section 58.4(1)(c) of the Labour Relations Code, is "the bargaining agent for academically-employed graduate students" and is to act with "exclusive authority" in representing graduate students in negotiating a Collective Agreement.

 As the official representative body for all masters' and doctoral students at the U of A, the GSA represents over 7,300 graduate students on committees, councils, and boards that regulate or shape a graduate student’s academic and non-academic life at the U of A. To list a few, the GSA is represented on the Board of Governors, General Faculties Council and all its committees, the Faculty of Graduate Studies and Research Council, the Senate, and the Alumni Council.
 The GSA also has a GSA Council, a Board, and several standing committees.